Mansfield: History

-Roman to Medieval Period
+Roman to Medieval period

-Settlement dates to the Roman period.
-Major Hayman Rooke in 1787 discovered a villa between Mansfield Woodhouse and Pleasley; a cache of denarii was found near King's Mill in 1849.
-Early English royalty stayed there; Mercian Kings used it as a base to hunt in Sherwood Forest.
+Settlement dates to Roman Britain times between AD 43 to AD 410.
+Hayman Rooke in 1787 discovered two Roman villas between Mansfield Woodhouse and Pleasley; a cache of denarii (300-400 Roman Silver Coins were found near King's Mill in 1849).
+A Roman tessellated pavement was found in one of the villas near Mansfield Woodhouse.